 In addition to his entrepreneurial experience, Thad had worked for uber-corporate, global companies like Yahoo!, Johnson & Johnson and a few others.
 He didn't like it.

 I also had a history of entrepreneurship but had worked in uber-pretentious, niche companies within the music and entertainment industry.
-I didn't like that either.
+I didn't like it.

 And this, my friend, is how Firesnap's Culture Code was born.